jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 }
 ```

-In our experience, removed the concern for the device group entirely from the Application Service Gateway instance.
+In our user experience, we removed the concern for the device group entirely.
 That is the user experience we decided to implement.
 If you don't like that, change it.
 You don't need to wait for a new TMOS release to get a new API user experience.
 You don't have to wait for a new TMOS release to remove TMOS concerns from your API users.
-There is no license for the Application Service Gateway, so start as many of them as you want.
+There is no purchase cost for the Application Service Gateway, so start as many of them as you want.
 Experiment.
 Refine.
 Test.
 Deploy.
 That's cloud ready.

 This is just an example of defining a particular user experience and then creating a schema and an iControl LX extension to implement our declarative API.
 Do you think you could do this?
 Most of our engineers didn't think they would ever write an iRule at one point, but look at us now.

 **Note:** If your desired user experience includes interaction with non-TMOS services, you should use the API Services Gateway *ONLY* for the TMOS interaction.
 The other service interactions should have their own containerized endpoints using frameworks and libraries which make sense for those systems.
 That's cloud ready.
 That's micro-services.
+If you find you are making iControl REST calls and using calls to another vendor's APIs in the same iControl LX extension, you did it wrong.

 We've written the iControl LX extension which implements this user experience for you.
 If you are interested, [here is the source code](/icontrollx/TrustedDevices/src/nodejs/TrustedDevicesWorker.js).
-The RPM package file for this extension is on the F5 Container Demonstration Virtual Device.
+The RPM package file for this extension can be downloaded to the F5 Container Demonstration Virtual Device just like the TrustProxy RPM file.

 To test your skills, see if you can: